Kallirroi/personalwebsite/src/pages/proofofdance/index.md

 ![altcaption](2.jpg)

-End of the night: more than 10K blocks minded, and the interface kinda broke.💥💥💥
+End of the night: more than 10K blocks mined, and the interface kinda broke.💥💥💥

 ![altcaption](3.jpg)